akarnokd/reactive-extensions/README.md

 - `ToObservableSource` (on `T[]`, `IObservable`, `IEnumerable`, `Task`)
 - `ToObservable` (into `IObservable`)

+### IConnectableObservableSource

+Represents an observable source that can be connected and disconnected from, allowing signal observers to gather up before the flow starts.

 ### PublishSubject

 Multicasts the same items to one or more currently subscribed observers (same as an Rx.NET `Subject`).